csswizardry/csswizardry.github.com/_posts/2022-03-28-optimising-largest-contentful-paint.md

 `srcset` and `sizes` attributes: the idea is that you give the browser enough information about the image that it can [request the relevant file via the preload scanner](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/html/parser/html_preload_scanner.cc;l=565?q=HTMLPreloadScanner&ss=chromium) and not have to wait until layout.
-(Although, I guess—technically—there must be like a few milliseconds compute overhead working out which combination of `<source />`, `srcset`, `sizes` to use, but that will be mooted pretty quickly by virtually any other moving part along the way.)
+(Although, I guess — technically — there must be like a few milliseconds compute overhead working out which combination of `<source />`, `srcset`, `sizes` to use, but that will be mooted pretty quickly by virtually any other moving part along the way.)